 traverse the entire filesystem, as soon as a matching file is found,

 the row is emitted from the plugin asynchronously.

 VQL queries are always asynchronous which means that as soon as results are available, they are emitted into the query, and can potentially be relayed back to the server - even if the plugin takes a very long time to run.

 Consider now a VQL plugin that takes a long time to complete, perhaps even days.
 As soon as a result is available, a row will be emitted and will be relayed to the server.
-Now what if the plugin emits a row based on an event occuring?
+Now what if the plugin emits a row based on an event occurring?

 When the event occurs, the plugin will asynchronously emit a row

 describing the event, and go back to monitoring for the event